vertigo6622/obsidian/README.md

 this packer/stub has been tested to work on putty.exe, strings.exe, and can even pack itself, and then pack other executables from the packed state.

-every pe stub/loader gets burned the moment its source becomes public. the only way to stay ahead of this is to write your own custom one. i have included a template for you to fill out with your own code.
+every pe stub/loader gets burned the moment its source becomes public. the only way to stay ahead of this is to write your own custom one. there is an included a template for you to fill out with your own code.

 ---